 Local Tip: Alternative Zurich at the Rote Fabrik

 That’s an area I would never have visited if it weren’t for Franziska, a kind girl who invited me to meet for a drink at the Rote Fabrik (Red Factory) in the Wollishofen district.
 A center for alternative culture on the lakeshore, with plenty of graffiti covering the walls, the Rote Fabrik is a lovely place to have a drink while mingling with locals.
-Furthermore, it gives an idea of Zurich’s unique vibe among the other cities in Switzerland.
+Furthermore, it gives an idea of Zurich’s unique vibe compared to other cities in Switzerland.

 I recommend you go there at sunset and also have a walk along the nearby Cassiopeia boardwalk.
 Built on water and leading to Wollishofen harbor, it’s a charming and relaxing way to end the day.